roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Office Sluts ****** bysilkstockingslover© "I love you so much, baby," I moaned, loving his acceptance and his permission to just let go of my guilt and be myself... my real self.
+"I love you so much, baby," I moaned, loving his acceptance and his permission to just let go of my guilt and be myself... my real self.
 Not the one I had been parading as.

  "I love you even more now," he added, "you look so good eating white cunt and taking our white Mistress's cock."